Exclusive: India to slash Iran oil imports to meet nuclear deal parameters - sources

 The U.S. official could not be reached for comment.

-Tehran and Western world powers are working through a landmark deal that runs from January 20 to July 20 that requires Iran to curb its nuclear program in return for a calibrated release of $4.2 billion it is owed in back payments for its oil.
+Tehran and Western world powers are working through a landmark deal that runs from January 20 to July 20 that requires Iran to curb its nuclear programme in return for a calibrated release of $4.2 billion (2.5 billion pounds) it is owed in back payments for its oil.

 Tough international sanctions over the past two years have cut Iran's oil exports in half, measures that starved it of hard currency and helped lead it to the nuclear deal last November.